What is a living benefits life insurance rider?

 Waiver of premium is another common rider that offers a living benefit.
 This rider will waive premiums for the policy and any eligible riders if the policyholder becomes totally disabled as described in the rider.
 This helps prevent your life insurance policy from lapsing.
 Usually, this rider can be added at an additional fee to your premium.
 Policies vary, and there may be age or state availability limitations that apply.

-The Social Security Administration found that one in every five Americans lives with a disability, so the possibility of being unable to work at some point due to disability is more common than you might think.
+The Social Security Administration found that one in every five Americans lives with a disability, so the possibility of meeting the definition of total disability at some point is more common than you might think.

-Depending on the rider, it could cover you for 12 months in which you can’t pay, or up to a certain age.
+Depending on the rider, it could cover you for specified number of months, or up to a certain age.
 The individual terms of the rider vary from carrier to carrier.
-Additionally, There are no fees associated with utilizing this benefit (that’s what the added premium cost covers.)
-But, there is a six-month waiting period before you can file a claim to use this rider.
+Additionally, there are no fees associated with using this benefit (that’s what the added premium cost covers.)
+But, there may be a waiting period before you can file a claim to use this rider.

 Other types of riders that offer living benefits

-While the accelerated death benefit is the most common type of living benefit rider, there are other more unique types.
+While the accelerated death benefit is the most common type of rider that offers a living benefit, there are other specialized riders.

 A long-term care rider can cover the cost of a nursing home or in-home nurse as you age.
-Usually attached to the more expensive whole or permanent life insurance policies, this coverage can replace separate long-term care insurance policy while also providing a death benefit.
+Usually attached to the more expensive whole or permanent life insurance policies, this coverage can help supplement a stand-alone long-term care insurance policy while also providing a death benefit.